RVirmoors/maxhotkey-pd/README.md

 2. Run Pure Data, and the shortcuts should now work!

+---

 ### why not Purr Data?

-[Purr Data](https://www.purrdata.net/), [PlugData](https://github.com/timothyschoen/PlugData), [Camomile](https://github.com/pierreguillot/Camomile) et al are wonderful forks that try to bring Pd into the 21th century.
+[Purr Data](https://www.purrdata.net/), [PlugData](https://github.com/timothyschoen/PlugData), [Camomile](https://github.com/pierreguillot/Camomile) et al are wonderful forks that bring Pd into the 21th century.
 Unfortunately that means they use different rendering systems, so these tcl scripts won't apply to them.
-For now I'm using Pd vanilla, but if someone wants to replicate this work for one of the Pd forks, that would be super nice.
+For now I'm focussing on Pd vanilla, but if someone wants to replicate this work for one of the Pd forks, that would be super nice.